Quick Answer

 Why Jade Plant Works So Well in Feng Shui

 Jade plant is compact enough for shelves, consoles, and desks, but solid enough to feel substantial.
-The rounded leaves look softer than spiky plants, and the plant usually reads as steady rather than chaotic.
+The rounded leaves look softer than spiky plants, and the plant reads as steady rather than chaotic.
 That is a big reason it feels easy to use in real rooms.
 It gives a hint of growth without asking for a whole plant corner.

-Where Jade Plant Usually Works Best
+Where Jade Plant Works Best

 These are the placements that most often make sense both visually and symbolically.